Human Papillomavirus Diseases, Vaccination, and your HealthCare Superpower - Online

 Todd Wolynn MD, MMM, IBCLC

-Dr. Wolynn discloses for Merck and Sanofi he is an Advisor, Consultant, and member of the CE Speakers’ Bureau
+Dr. Wolynn discloses for Merck and Sanofi he is a Consultant and member of the Speakers' Bureau.
+He is a Consultant and member of the Speakers' Bureau for Sanofi.
+He is also a Consultant for Moderna, Pfizer, Novavax, and Seqirus.

 No other planners, members of the planning committee, speakers, presenters, authors, content reviewers and/or anyone else in a position to control the content of this education activity have relevant financial relationships to disclose.